-Variable print density accross page - Usually caused by low toner.
+Variable print density across page - Usually caused by low toner.
 Remove the toner and gently shake from side to side to evenly distribute the powder.
 If this happens again replace the toner.

 Toner can be rubbed off - If the toner can be removed from the paper by rubbing it this indicates that it has not been properly fused.
 There is probably a fault in the fuser which is preventing it from getting hot enough.
-If this occurs you will need to get a technician to look at the printer.
+Sometimes it is just a matter of running a blank piece of paper through the printer before you print to get the fuser warmed up.
+If the problem persists then you will need to get a technician to look at the printer.